BiTicket/ticketing/README.md

-TIcketing Official Repo.
+# Ticketing Official Repo.

-`contracts/`: Directory for code related to the contracts deployed `front/`: Directory for code related to the live website
+- `contracts/`: Directory for code related to the contracts deployed
+- `front/`: Directory for code related to the live website

+WIP.